Greece: 2026 Business Aviation Destination Guide

 Cabotage

-Note that Greek Civil Aviation Authority (CAA) procedures mandate that passengers on private flights sign a declaration that the flight is private and no fare has been paid.
-This is a required procedure before departure.
-If it’s not done, your gen dec will not be stamped, and passengers will not be permitted to proceed to the aircraft.
+Hellenic Civil Aviation Authority procedures require passengers on private flights to sign a declaration confirming the flight is private and that no fare has been paid.
+This is required before departure.
+If it is not completed, the general declaration will not be stamped and passengers will not be permitted to proceed to the aircraft.

 Documentation requirements & Visas

-A valid passport is required for all non-European Union (EU) nationals.
-In addition, EU nationals should always carry a national ID, passport or driving license.
-Depending upon nationality, visas may be required.
+A valid passport is required for all non-EU nationals.
+EU nationals should carry a national ID, passport or driving license.
+Depending on nationality, visas may be required.

-Note that visas cannot be obtained upon arrival, and those without required visas face fines and/or deportation.
-If passengers require Schengen visas, such visas must be obtained before arrival.
-If a visa is not required, passports will need to be valid for the intended length of stay in Greece unless immigration laws state otherwise.
+Visas cannot be obtained on arrival.
+Passengers without required visas may face fines or deportation.
+If Schengen visas are required, they must be obtained before arrival.
+If a visa is not required, passports must be valid for the intended length of stay unless immigration rules state otherwise.

-Crew members may enter the country with valid International Air Transport Association crew IDs for a max stay of 72h.
-Alternatively, a valid passport – and a visa in some instances – will be required.
+Crew members may enter with valid International Air Transport Association crew IDs for a maximum stay of 72 hours.
+Alternatively, a valid passport and in some cases a visa will be required.

 Agricultural considerations

-At this time, there are no agricultural restrictions to note – in terms of bringing catering into the country – but always confirm requirements with your ground handler.
+There are no current agricultural restrictions related to bringing catering into Greece, but operators should confirm requirements with their ground handler.

 Pets